 General Approach

-From the Item screen, the location can add/remove the desired modifier sets as an override.
+- From the Item screen, locations can add or remove modifier sets as an override.

 Modifier Override-able Attributes: